-We offer free estimates for ice dam removal and roof damage repair throughout Greater Hartford and Springfield and East Hartford, Avon, Springfield, Manchester, Wethersfield, West Hartford, West Simsbury, Farmington, New Canaan, Glastonbury.
+We offer free estimates for ice dam removal and roof damage repair throughout Greater Hartford & Glastonbury and East Hartford, Avon, Hartford, Manchester, Wethersfield, West Hartford, West Simsbury, Farmington, New Canaan, Glastonbury.

 It's not practical to rake the roof every time it snows but you can work on reducing how much heat goes into your attic (which warms the roofing up and can cause the snow to melt).